ThunderrBoltt13/Hand-Gesture-Control-of-Your-Computer/README.md

 * Import the Arduino code (Provided in this repository) and get the "port number" (Arduino IDE --> Tools --> Port:)
 * Import the Python code and update the serial port number as in the arduino port number
 * Run the Arduino code and simultaneously run the python code.
-* The sensors starts to kick ....
+* The sensors starts to kick in....
 "Voila!!"
 * We can control our computer with our hand gestures.